-Our results establish the importance of isolating the buyer-specific component of export spillovers and recognizing that there may be further variation in spillovers depending on exporter and importer characteristics.
+Our results establish the importance of isolating the buyer-specific component of export spillovers and recognizing that gains may depend on exporter and importer characteristics.
 Earlier studies have underscored the role of trade promotion measures that bring about learning and information exchange among potential exporters about destination markets, including prevailing consumer tastes, demand conditions and customs procedures.
 We find that information externalities at the firm level are significant, and disseminating information on identifying individual buyers and sellers in the foreign country and their requirements and capabilities can help spur trade relationships.
 Finally, our study underscores the importance of linking firm-trade transactions data between country pairs to shed further light on the determinants of the relationship between buyers and sellers transacting across borders.